tugmodel/tugmodel-client/README.md

   2. Simple [workflow or tug](#simple-tug-workflow) for decoupling.
   3. [No more SQL seeding](#no-more-sql-seeding-scripts).
 Use JSON for seeds.

-The implementation language will be Java.
-No external library dependencies will be needed except Jackson JSON.
+TugModel focuses more on a friendly API.
+[Good API](https://www.youtube.com/watch?v=aAb7hSCtvGw) drives results.
 Similar patterns in: Ruby ActiveModel, JavaLite and Backbone.js.
+No external library dependencies will be needed except a JSON library(will use Jackson as default JSON mapper).

 #Direct operations
  ```java